-Exempt organizations must file some version of Form 990 with the IRS each year to comply with federal regulations.
-Public charities file Form 990; private foundations file Form 990-PF (PF stands for Private Foundation).
+Exempt organizations must file a tax return called a Form 990 with the IRS each year to comply with federal regulations.
+There are several versions of Form 990: public charities file a Form 990, 990-EZ, or 990-N; private foundations file Form 990-PF (PF stands for Private Foundation).
+Learn more about the difference between public charities and private foundations.

 - Financial activities